brotherelric/discord-ui/README.md

     ## **Fixed**
     - disable_action_row
     - disabling action row
+    - subclasses of dpy2 commands.Bot instances, they wouldn't get overriden which lead to not enabling needed debug events

     ## **Changed**
     - Component custom ids are now optional, if no custom id is passed, a 100 character long random string will be used